 Decomposite Character: The team of engineers who figured how to make the Command Module's air filters fit the (incompatible) slots of the Lunar Module were a decomposition of a single engineer who devised the solution while driving to work.

 Walter Cronkite: ...And if anything else goes wrong, they'll be in real trouble.

 As explained in the book, the actual mission included two other course correction burns and at least one additional serious problem, not shown in the movie.
 Ron Howard said he left these out for fear that the real story would be too melodramatic.

 Disney Death: Communications black out during re-entry, and all the audience can see is Mission Control and Lovell's family awaiting for contact to be re-established.
 After three minutes (the longest a blackout had been sustained before a prior crew arrived safely), still no contact.
 After four minutes, still no contact.
 Eventually, there's contact, but the movie makes sure to make every character and every audience member sweat it out.
-(Given the nature of the story, this would be a Did You Die? moment.)
+In real life, the actual blackout lasted six minutes, nearly a minute and a half longer than expected.

 Drowning My Sorrows: After he gets scrubbed from the mission so soon before liftoff, Ken Mattingly drinks heavily, switching off his TV in disgust at hearing a talk show host talking about his replacement Jack Swigert.
 He gets over that after learning about the accident.
 The real Mattingly was at Mission Control when the accident happened.

 Duct Tape for Everything: Part of the solution for how they got home.
 It allowed the air filter for the command module to fit the (incompatible) filter opening for the lunar module, so that the astronauts would not choke on their own exhaled carbon dioxide.
 The duct tape was aboard the spacecraft in the first place simply as a means of stopping crap from floating around the cabin, a usage seen earlier in the movie.